A Bigger Splash

 Luca Guadagnino takes his second international movie to the wild landscapes and narrow streets of Pantelleria, a little Sicilian island close to the African shore.

 Boasting a fully international cast for the first time, A Bigger Splash is rawer than any of the director’s previous works, just like the island it’s set on.
 And it carries an uncontainable energy – or, more precisely, Ralph Fiennes does.

-A Bigger Splash is technically brilliant: the camera dances around the characters, and plays through the use of fast-speed zooms and masterful closeups.
-The first half hour of editing – the credit belongs to Walter Fasano – is out of this world, equalling the beauty of Sally Menkes’ work on Pulp Fiction.
+A Bigger Splash is technically brilliant: the camera dances around the characters and plays through the use of fast-speed zooms and masterful closeups.
+The first half-hour of editing – the credit belongs to Walter Fasano – is out of this world, equalling the beauty of Sally Menkes’ work on Pulp Fiction.
 Le Saux’s cinematography is so truthful that it evokes the profundity of life.
 You can imagine the smell of the plants, the heat of the sun, the sand in your hair and the end of the summer in the air.
-And the scenes shot through the sunglasses reflection add flair to the film.
+And the scenes shot through the reflection in sunglasses add flair to the film.